petarstr/amazon-harvest-chrome-extension/README.md

 # Amazon-Harvest

 Google Chrome extension.
 Collects information about products from detail pages on Amazon.
-Collects: Title, Customer Review No., Price, ASIN, Rank, UPC.
+Collects: Title, Customer Review No, Price, ASIN, Rank, UPC.

 When you open a page with a particular product click on the extension icon, data will be stored in a table row, after that click on copy and your information is ready to be pasted in a spreadsheet.